SiIvaGunner is a youtube channel that uploads "high quality video game rips", which is to say, edits of video game music. They

 Papyrus | Original placement: 15th

 Undertale is good and has good music.
 Everyone and their grandmother loves the Undertale soundtrack, so wanting an Undertale rep makes sense.
 But, Papyrus has nothing going on in KFAD.
 Look at his sourcelist, like rips about pasta?
 Skeletons?
 These are super meaningless sourceless, neither have literally anything to do with music at all.
 Puzzle games are a marginally better source but still unfocused.
 I think the crux of it is that there just isn't a vision here.
 Papyrus doesn't have a musical identity to build off, so when putting him in the tournament they just kinda list off a bunch of related items.
 Honestly, I don't think there's a way they could have done it better, Papyrus just doesn't have much going on.
-And, like, do we really need an Undertale rep?
+And, like, do we really even need an Undertale rep?

 King Dedede | Original placement: 17th